Total Coliform Bacteria

 Total Coliform bacteria is the most common test used to check the sanitary quality of drinking water in private wells and springs.
 “Coliforms” are a group of bacteria made up of primarily 18 different bacteria.
 Coliform bacteria are not harmful in most cases, but if they are present in your water supply it is an indicator that other harmful and disease causing bacteria may have also entered your drinking water supply.
 The presence of coliform bacteria in water does not guarantee that drinking the water will cause an illness.
 Rather, their presence indicates that a contamination pathway exists between a source of bacteria (surface water, septic system, animal waste, etc.) and the water supply.
 Disease-causing bacteria may use this pathway to enter the water supply.

-If Coliform bacteria are found, the water supply is considered a potential health hazard and is classified as “UNSAFE” for human consumption.
-This test DOES NOT indicate if the water is chemically safe to drink.
+When Coliform bacteria are present in a water supply, it is considered to be a potential health hazard and is classified as unsafe for human consumption.
+It is important to know that the Coliform test gives no indication if the water is chemically safe to drink.

 E.Coli is one of the members of the Coliform group.
 It is a fecal bacteria which comes from the intestines of warm-blooded animals.
 The test shows the difference between E. Coli and other Coliforms.
 Drinking water is considered to be an “Extreme Health Hazard” when E. Coli is present.